Chaste/Chaste.github.io/site/content/docs/paper-tutorials/DalySMC.md

+---
-## Two Sequential Monte Carlo Samplers for Exact and Approximate Bayesian Inference on Cardiac Models
+title: "Two Sequential Monte Carlo Samplers for Exact and Approximate Bayesian Inference on Cardiac Models"
+draft: false
+layout: "single"
+---

 This tutorial describes how to download and execute the Sequential Monte Carlo code for inference on the linear, polynomial, and O'Hara-Rudy models as described in "Two Sequential Monte Carlo Samplers for Exact and Approximate Bayesian Inference on Cardiac Models",